-A mixed-breed dog is a testament to nature.
+A Mutt or mixed breed dog is a testament to nature.
 Without any input — some might say interference — from humans, the mixed breed defies description.
-Available in all sizes, shapes, colors, and patterns, he might have a long snout or a short nose.
-He may display prick ears or floppy ones.
-He could have a stubby tail, spindly legs, a giant spot over his left eye — or all three.
-A divine inspiration, the mixed breed is gloriously, wonderfully someone else's design.
+Available in all sizes, shapes, colors, and patterns, they might have a long snout or a short nose.
+They may display pointed ears or floppy ones.
+They could have a stubby tail, spindly legs, a giant spot over their left eye — or all three.

 And as the ultimate family dog, the mixed breed excels where the purebred lacks.
-Drawing from a broader, more diverse gene pool, his intensity is softer than his pedigreed cousins, his drives and compulsions mercifully muted.
-The Mutt's loyalty, warmth, and deep desire to please, however, remain as fiercely intact as any dog you could choose to create.
+Drawing from a broader, more diverse gene pool, their intensity is softer than their pedigreed cousins; their drives and compulsions mercifully muted.
+The Mutt’s loyalty, warmth, and deep desire to please, however, remain as fiercely intact as any dog you could choose to create.

 Choosing a mutt is a lot like dating: you may meet a few dogs that seem interesting, and then fall in love with one for reasons that make sense only to you.
 (Choosing a purebred, on the other hand, is a little like saying, "I only date blondes."
 You can still find a love match, but you may end up overlooking someone who's even more perfect for you.)

 The truth is, heritage matters very little.
 You'll get along well with your dog because you both love to run, for instance, not because a piece of paper says he comes from a long line of dogs originating on the coast of Croatia.

 When you adopt a mixed breed you learn to think in terms of personality, rather than breed.
 This can have the effect of stripping away expectations and so you appreciate even more deeply the surprises and joys that come from living with a dog.

 Finally, since about 75 percent of the dogs in shelters on any given day are mixed breeds, choosing a mutt usually means giving a home to a dog who really needs one, and that's nice, too.